-5243.
-Nurse Educator I
+5241.
+Nurse Educator I Clinical (formerly NURS 5243)

 Prerequisites: NURS 5103 and 5233.

 Exploration of the components of the curriculum development process.
 Focus is on the application of major teaching-learning and nursing theories in the classroom environment.
 Supervised practicum related to the role of the teacher of nursing in the classroom is required.